Jill Coit: Gerald Boggs

 While renovating a bed and breakfast with her sons, Coit regularly visited Gerald Boggs' hardware store in Steamboat Springs, Colorado.
-They struck up a relationship and in 1991 Boggs, a 52-year-old bachelor, married her, becoming (unbeknown to him) her eighth husband.
+They struck up a relationship and, in 1991, Boggs, a 52-year-old bachelor, married her, becoming (unbeknown to him) her eighth husband.
 Boggs' brother Doug was concerned by Coit's excessive interest in her husband's finances.
 He hired a private investigator who exposed Coit as a complete fraud.
 She had been married nine times, had several aliases, had been involved in various financial and insurance scams, and was still legally married to her seventh husband.
 She had also faked a pregnancy, having had a hysterectomy.
 On the basis of this information, Boggs annulled the marriage after seven months.

 After the annulment, Coit and Boggs were involved in an acrimonious lawsuit over the bed and breakfast business.
 Boggs had a substantial financial interest in the establishment that was complicated by her use of mortgage fraud, apparently to conceal her assets due to a financial judgment against her by yet another previous husband.
 The murder of Boggs happened shortly before the trial was scheduled to begin.

 Coit briefly married for a ninth time before entering into a relationship with Michael Backus and convinced him to help her murder Boggs.
 In October 1993, they acted on their plot.
 Wearing a disguise which included a false mustache, Coit and Backus broke into Boggs's home.
 They shocked him with a stun gun, and ultimately murdered him using a .25 caliber pistol, later fleeing to Mexico.

 Police quickly centered on Coit as a suspect.
 After she confided to her younger son about the murder and asked for his help in covering it up, he instead went to the police.
 She was arrested in December 1993, during a visit from Mexico.
 Subsequent investigation, as well as testimony at her 1995 trial, revealed that she began making plans to murder Boggs as early as the summer of 1993, going as far as to solicit several people to come to Colorado and kill him.
 She was convicted of first-degree murder and conspiracy to commit first-degree murder and sentenced to life without possibility of parole plus an additional 47 years on the conspiracy charge.
 Michael Backus was also convicted and sentenced to life.

-Coit, Colorado Department of Corrections #86530, is currently serving her sentence at Denver Womens Correctional Facility.
+Coit is currently serving her sentence at Denver Women's Correctional Facility.
 All of her appeals have been exhausted.
-She has repeatedly attempted to find a new husband via the internet.